Dental Implants Farmington Hills, MI

 Using Dental Implants in Restorative Dentistry

 When a single tooth is lost, other teeth surrounding it may begin to shift, resulting in an unsightly appearance.
 In the past, bridges were the preferred method of cosmetic restoration, but surrounding teeth had to be damaged in order to support the prosthesis.
-As an alternative, many patients seek dental implants as a means of improving cosmetic appearance following the loss of a tooth.
-A dental implant has the look, feel and function of a natural tooth, and it’s positioning within the bone where the prior tooth was once rooted prevents other teeth from shifting out of place.
+As an alternative, many patients seek dental implants as a means of improving their cosmetic appearance following the loss of a tooth.
+A dental implant has the look, feel, and function of a natural tooth, and its positioning within the bone where the prior tooth was once rooted prevents other teeth from shifting out of place.
 The result is a visually appealing smile the wearer can be proud of.

 In some cases, all of a patient’s teeth need to be replaced due to decay or other oral health complications.
-The teeth are vital to communication and digestion, so replacement is no longer a matter of cosmetic preference – but necessity.
+The teeth are vital to communication and digestion, so replacement is no longer a matter of cosmetic preference – but a necessity.
 Options for full mouth restoration are limited to dentures or dental implants.
 More and more patients are choosing implants over dentures, as they provide a permanent solution that requires less maintenance and also preserves more of the natural maxillofacial bones surrounding the teeth.

 Who Qualifies for Dental Implants?

-Your dentist can evaluate your case and tell you if you are a candidate for dental implants.
+Your Farmington Dentist can evaluate your case and tell you if you are a candidate for dental implants.
 Structurally, a dental implant is a titanium-based cylinder that replaces the missing tooth root.
 After a period of time, other parts are placed on the implant to enable your dentist to eventually place a crown (cap) on the implant.
 Implants can also be used to support full or partial dentures, dramatically improving denture retention and stability.